theboulder6/BloodBorne-Board-Game/README.md

 - Card-driven character progression and d20-based combat
 - Modular upgrades via Weapons, Blood Gems, Items, and Tools
 - Designed for 1–6* players, with a scalable room system and simple tracking
-  * Currently requires a game master to manage certain game decisions and behavior,s but the role will be gradually phased out as development progresses
+  * Currently requires a game master to manage certain game decisions and behavior's but the role will be gradually phased out as development progresses

 ## License